wanghaisheng/responsive-landing-page-starter/content/blog/en/the-functions-that-arent-pure.md

 outdated: false
 replacement_url: ""
 ---
-Every day more developers become aware of the functional programming paradigm.
+More developers become aware of the functional programming paradigm by the day.
 This paradigm promises bug-free, efficient code because pure functions are easier to test and parallelize.

-In practice full fledge functional applications are still an abstract thing, however, certain concepts from the functional programming paradigm become more and more often applied to non-functional languages.
-Also, this "partially functional" approach helps to solve many common "problems" in a better way.
+In practice, fully-fledged functional applications are still an abstract thing.
+However, certain concepts from the functional programming paradigm are more and more often applied to non-functional languages.
+Also, this "partially functional" approach helps solve many common "problems" in a better way.

 Today we will take a closer look at one of such functional concepts - pure/impure functions.

-> NOTE: We will use Kotlin based pseudo code to define our functions, but this code is basic, so it will be easily understood.
+> NOTE: We will use Kotlin based pseudo code to define our functions, keeping the examples basic so that they are more straightforward to follow.

 ## Pure Functions

-The `pure function` is a function that does not have any side effects - in other words, this function should not retrieve and modify any values other than values passed as params.
-This means that each function call with the same arguments will always result in the same output (returned value).
+The **pure function** is a function that does not have any side effects - in other words, this function should not retrieve and modify any values other than values passed as params.
+This way, each function call with the same arguments will always result in the same output (returned value).
 Let's start by defining a pure function first:

 ```
 fun max(a: Int, b: Int) {